siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - 2021.02 ~ 05： Teaching Assistant for "The Foundation of Blockchain" (SCUT) -->

 ## **Services**
-- Feb - Apr 2023: Teaching Assistant for "Coding for Business" course, ISOM 2020, HKUST
+- Feb - Apr 2023: Teaching Assistant for "Coding for Business" course, ISOM 2020, HKUST (Rating: 4.3/5.0)
 - Feb - May 2021: Teaching Assistant for "Blockchain Foundation" course, SCUT
 - May - Jun 2023: Ad hoc Reviewer for the 2023 International Conference on Information Systems (ICIS)
 - Mar - Apr 2023: Ad hoc Reviewer for the 2023 Pacific Asia Conference on Information Systems (PACIS)